Can You Dye A Dress With Sequins? Ultimate Guide to Dyeing Sequin Dresses

 - Immersion: Gently lower your dress into the dye bath.
 Keep it moving to promote even dyeing and prevent the sequins from sticking together.

-- Duration: Leave your dress in the dye bath for the time specified by the dye manufacturer.
+- Duration: Leave your dress in the dye bath for the time specified by the dye manufacturer, typically 30-60 minutes for cotton, 20-30 minutes for silk.
 Regularly move and turn the dress to ensure even coverage.

 - Rinsing: Once the desired color is achieved, carefully rinse the dress in lukewarm water, gradually decreasing the temperature until it runs clear.